The Pedestal

 JA: Can you speak a little about the publication that you founded and edit—Presa?
 How did it get started?
 What are some of the artistic intentions?
 What role do you think the magazine plays in the current literary landscape?

-Presa came out of discussions with veteran small press activists Kirby Congdon, Hugh Fox and Harry Smith as I was re-entering the scene after my twenty-five year hiatus.
+EG: Presa came out of discussions with veteran small press activists Kirby Congdon, Hugh Fox and Harry Smith as I was re-entering the scene after my twenty-five year hiatus.
 Our dialogue centered around the fact that the most active and innovative poets on the alternative press scene were still basically an “invisible generation” in the words of Hugh Fox—still largely unavailable to the general public and snubbed by the literary establishment.
 Presa is a musical term that is defined as “the entry point into a canon.”
 We wanted to create an ongoing anthology of the underground canon in all its diversity.
 We wanted to advocate for eclectism and literary tolerance.

 We’ve produced seven issues so far.
 Each issue has a featured poet whom we felt deserved greater recognition.
 Another ongoing feature is the series of “Lest We Forget” articles about poets who have made significant contributions but haven’t received proper recognition.
 We also try to address aesthetic issues and poetics in our essays and reviews.
 The poetry we select for each issue has a harmonic fit.
 We try to select works that complement each other in a wide range of styles.